Development of high-time-resolution measurement of electron temperature and density in a magnetically confined plasma

 Associate Professor Ryo Yasuhara, Assistant Professor Hisamichi Funaba, and Assistant Professor Hiyori Uehara of the National Institute for Fusion Science, together with Professor Daniel J. den Hartog of the University of Wisconsin, have developed a Thomson scattering measurement system capable of measuring at up to 20 kHz (20,000 times per second).
 The heart of the new measurement system is a laser device that can generate intense light many times over at high speed.
 In this laser system, a laser medium (in the case of this research, a solid medium) is given optical energy (excitation light) to generate a powerful laser beam.
 However, because the laser beam generation efficiency is not 100%, the energy that is not converted into laser light becomes heat.
 Therefore, heat generation in the solid medium becomes a problem at high laser repetition rates.
 When a temperature difference is created in the medium due to heat generation, a thermo-optic effect appears, in which light cannot travel straight ahead because the refractive index of light differs from place to place.
 The thermo-optic effect can cause a reduction in the output power of the laser light and damage to the solid medium.
 The research group avoided the problem of thermo-optic effects by applying energy to the medium and extracting the laser pulse from the medium multiple times in the extremely short time period of 5 ms, before a temperature difference occurred in the medium (Fig. 2).
 As a result, they succeeded in developing a laser capable of a high-speed repetition rate of 20 kHz.
 This high-performance laser, a newly developed high-speed data acquisition system, and advanced analysis methods developed so far have enabled them to achieve a Thomson scattering measurement system capable of calculating at a world record speed of 20 kHz, more than 600 times faster than conventional systems (Fig. 3).

-This research result was published online in Scientific Reports, on September 6, 2022.
+This research result was published in Scientific Reports, an open access, multidisciplinary journal, on September 6, 2022.